Chomps: A Case Study on Leveraging Certifications to Drive Brand Growth

 There needs to be a lot of cross-functional collaboration and at the same time every single one of these employees needs to be innovating.
 They need to be thinking outside the box.
 They need to be taking calculated risks…And we, as leaders, Rashid and I and some of the other leadership team, we need to be encouraging that.”
 [6]

-Maldonado says that they are able to achieve this by making sure that all of their employees share the core values of the company, and by ensuring that there is a good cultural fit and that all employees know exactly what is expected of them.
+Maldonado says that they are able to achieve this by making sure that all of their employees share the company’s core values and by ensuring that there is a good cultural fit and that all employees know exactly what is expected of them.

 “We also want them to know that they share and enjoy in the responsibilities of being a part of a team.
 We need people who work creatively and independently, and we have to make sure that they can think like an owner.
 We do a lot of things to help this, such as culture trainings, looking at individual personalities, and we do Hogan profile assessments for our team.”